Junior Art

 Malin S

-‘Guernica’ the artwork has many uses of lines within the figures and shapes, they form the shape of screaming heads, or animals in pain.
+Pablo Picasso used a variety of different types of LINES in the artwork, ‘Guernica’.
+The lines used are curved, straight, squiggly and etc.‘Guernica’ the artwork has many uses of lines within the figures and shapes, they form the shape of screaming heads, or animals in pain.

 In the artwork ‘Guernica’ lines are used to shape unique faces and bodies, for example on one of the woman yelling in horror to the sight of her children dead, the lines are used to show her dreadful expression of loss, the lines curve to form the mouth and to show the emotion showed.